swaldman/mill-daemon/README.md

 you enjoy prompt upgrades.

-However, this approach is not suitable for daemon processes, which are supposed to run stably and indefinitely, and should not terminate just because someone is working in the development directories from which they emerged.
+However, this approach is not suitable for daemon processes, which are supposed to run stably and indefinitely, and should not terminate just because someone edits a file or runs a task in the directories from which they emerged.

-The `runDaemon` tasks here give you clean daemons, fully decoupled from your build and whatever may happen in your build directories, after the parent `mill` process terminates.
+The `runDaemon` tasks here give you clean daemons, mostly decoupled from any continued activity in the build directories after the parent `mill` process terminates.

 When you update your `mill` build, use `systemctl restart <service>`.
 Until a restart , the "old" service will continue in its old way.

+(In theory, the daemon may not be _completely_ decoupled from activity its launch directory.
+Infrequently accessed classes compiled into the directory might not be loaded immediately upon daemon launch, and if they are deleted or incompatibly upgraded, your daemon could break when it finally requires them.
+In practice, this would be unusual.
+Nevertheless, daemon launch installations shouldn't be active development directories, just sites for occasional modifications, reconfigurations, and relaunches.)